InformaticsMatters/fragmentor/README.md

 -   Nextflow scripts are used to control a cluster for Standardisation, Fragmentation, Inchi calculation and combine plays.
--   The scripts contain parameter controlled chunking of input files at various stages to control and optimase throughput to the sql database.
+-   The scripts contain parameter controlled chunking of input files at various stages to control and optimise throughput to the sql database.
 This can be tuned to the hardware/cluster.
 -   Processing normally starts and ends with an AWS S3 repository - assumed to contain the smiles data from vendors to be imported